Conics meeting eight lines over perfect fields: Introduction

 The space of plane conics in $\mb{P}^3$ is 8 dimensional.
 If we require that a conic intersects a given line, we impose one condition and lose one degree of freedom on the space of plane conics.
 As a result, the space of plane conics meeting 8 general lines is a 0 dimensional Noetherian scheme and is therefore a finite set.
 A classical theorem of enumerative geometry gives the cardinality of this set.

 \begin{thm} Let $k$ be an algebraically closed field with $\Char{k}\neq 2$.
-Given 8 general lines in $\mb{P}^3_k$, there are 92 plane conics meeting all 8 lines.
+Given 8 lines in general position in $\mb{P}^3_k$, there are 92 plane conics meeting all 8 lines.
 Moreover, each of these plane conics is smooth.
 (See e.g.~\cite[Ex.
 3.2.22]{Ful98} or~\cite[Theorem 9.26]{eisenbud_harris_2016}.) \end{thm}

 As with many results in classical enumerative geometry, this theorem is only true over an algebraically closed field.
 The \textit{$\mb{A}^1$-enumerative geometry} program seeks to generalize such theorems using various tools from motivic homotopy theory.\footnote{See \cite{KW21,Lev20,RL20,BKW20,SW21,LV19,McK21,Pau20,CDH20} for some examples or \cite{Bra20,PW20} for a survey.} We give an $\mb{A}^1$-enumerative generalization of Theorem~\ref{thm:main-classical}.